Anik320Bhowmick737/Big_Data_Lab_CS5830_FAST_API/README.md

 ```ruby
 uvicorn FastApi_implement:app --reload
 ```
 It will launch the local host on default [http://127.0.0.1:8000] port.
-For running this API in the webserver we used Swagger UI
+For running this API in the webserver we used Swagger UI just use [http://127.0.0.1:8000/docs]